News

 [February 6-8, 2023] Lattice Lightsheet 7 Demonstration Sessions

-Demonstration sessions for Lattice Lightsheet 7, supported by Mr. Yasuhiro Sato from ZEISS Japan, will take place at ZEISS-iCeMS Innovation Core on February 6-8.
+Demonstration sessions for Lattice Lightsheet 7, supported by Mr. Yasuhiko Sato from ZEISS Japan, will take place at ZEISS-iCeMS Innovation Core on February 6-8.
 Please contact ZEISS-iCeMS Innovation Core for registration.

 Date & Time